brahmai-research/aiforcause/ReadMe.md

 ## Join the Movement

-Whether you're a seasoned AI professional or just getting started, DEEPNIGHT's AI for Cause API is here for you.
+Whether you're a seasoned AI professional or just getting started, BRAHMAI's AI for Cause API is here for you.
 Let's build a more inclusive AI community, break the barriers, and explore the limitless possibilities of AI together.

 Get started now: [https://aiforcause.deepnight.tech](https://aiforcause.deepnight.tech)